(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the mustard oil is heated to smoking point provides the absolute secret to prevented professional-grade raw odors.
+• Ensuring the mustard oil is heated to smoking point provides the absolute secret to prevented raw odors.

 Nutritional Information(Per 1 bowl (150g))